StephanVolynets/Cornell-Boxing-Club-Event-RSVP-App/README.md

 ## Contact

-For questions or support, please contact the development team at [svv6@cornell.edu].
+For questions or support, please contact the me at [svv6@cornell.edu].